 HSE offers a number of MOOCs (Massive Open Online Courses) that may interest students who want to gain additional knowledge.
 MOOCs provide free training to all those who are interested.
 Our MOOC trainers are the best talents in their field.
 The best HSE open courses are available on Coursera, the most popular international free online education platform.

 The lecturer must take into account the specifics of optional courses, as the students attending these courses are from different educational programmes.
 We recommend you pay particular attention to the electronic forms in LMS so as not to be confused when carrying out the assessment.

 The first and the most important task of a lecturer before beginning studies is to work out the course syllabus.

-The syllabus is the main agreement with students on the process and conditions of training, and the educational process is organized according to it.
-The syllabus should include the content of the course (its goals, topics, literature for further reading) and methods of work with students (types of work, assessment principles).
+Syllabus is the main agreement with students on the process and conditions of training, and the educational process is organized according to it.
+A syllabus should include the content of the course (its goals, topics, literature for further reading) and methods of work with students (types of work, assessment principles).

 Although the requirements for course descriptions taught in English have been simplified at HSE, it still needs careful examination and compliance with all the rules and terms to schedule it.
 And you will also need to write a short description of the course in Russian, you will probably need some help from your department.

 A course syllabus must contain the following sections:

 - Learning Objectives